top of page

 Introduction

-Luke (Greek: Loukas ho Antiocheios) was born circa AD 15 (3775–3776 in the Hebrew calendar) in the Roman province of Syria.
-There are only three explicit mentions of Luke in the New Testament, all by Paul of Tarsus.
+Luke of Antioch (Greek: Loukas ho Antiocheios) was born circa AD 15 (3775–3776 in the Hebrew calendar) in the Roman province of Syria.
+There are only three explicit mentions of Luke in the New Testament, all by the apostle Paul.
 He was a physician (iatros; G2395; from the verb iaomai; G2390, "to heal") from Antioch and a Christian Gentile.
 Paul wrote:

 My fellow prisoner Aristarchus sends you his greetings, as does Mark, the cousin of Barnabas.
 (You have received instructions about him; if he comes to you, welcome him.)
 Jesus, who is called Justus, also sends greetings.
 These are the only Jews among my co-workers for the kingdom of God, and they have proved a comfort to me. . . .
 Our dear friend Luke, the doctor, and Demas send greetings (Col. 4:10–11, 14).